 This negative feeling stayed with the child Sushila who grew to be a beautiful girl, and when the time of her marriage came, she decided that she would move away with her husband who was Kaundinya.

-While they were traveling, they passed from a nearby river.
+While they were travelling, they passed from a nearby river.
 Seeing the river, Kaundinya thought to cool himself off for a while and went for a bath.

 While he was bathing, his wife Sushila saw some women praying nearby.
 Intrigued, she joined them and asked them about their worship and they told her that they were worshipping Anant and further told them about the significance of Anant's vow.